QuiltMC/rfcs/structure/0006-governance.md

 A team member is a member of the organization assigned to a specific team on GitHub.
 A member of the organization may be assigned to multiple teams.
 A team must have at least one member.
-An individual part of at least one team (except a triage team) is considered an organization member.
+An individual part of at least one team (except a supporting team) is considered an organization member.

 ### Team Leads